picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 * ``icmpecho``: Receives a burst of packets, lookup for ICMP echo requests and, if any, send back ICMP echo replies.

 * ``ieee1588``: Demonstrate L2 IEEE1588 V2 PTP timestamping for RX and TX.
-Requires ``CONFIG_RTE_LIBRTE_IEEE1588=y``.

-* ``softnic``: Demonstrates the softnic forwarding operation.
-In this mode, packet forwarding is similar to I/O mode except for the fact that packets are loopback to the softnic ports only.
-Therefore, portmask parameter should be set to softnic port only.
-The various software based custom NIC pipelines specified through the softnic firmware (DPDK packet framework script) can be tested in this mode.
-Furthermore, it allows to build 5-level hierarchical QoS scheduler as a default option that can be enabled through CLI once testpmd application is initialised.
-The user can modify the default scheduler hierarchy or can specify the new QoS Scheduler hierarchy through CLI.
-Requires ``CONFIG_RTE_LIBRTE_PMD_SOFTNIC=y``.

-* ``noisy``: Noisy neighbour simulation.
+* ``noisy``: Noisy neighbor simulation.
   Simulate more realistic behavior of a guest machine engaged in receiving and sending packets performing Virtual Network Function (VNF).

+* ``5tswap``: Swap the source and destination of L2,L3,L4 if they exist.

+  L2 swaps the source address and destination address of Ethernet, as same as ``macswap``.

+  L3 swaps the source address and destination address of IP (v4 and v6).

+  L4 swaps the source port and destination port of transport layer (TCP and UDP).

 Example::